 5. Reagent Preparation And Storage Instructions.

 All reagents are ready to use as supplied.
-Unused or unopened test device storage at 2 to 30 °C. If test device stored at 2 to 8 °C, ensure that the test device is store to room temperature before opening.
-Test device is stable through the expiration date printed on the test device.
+Unused or unopened test device storage at 2 to 30 °C. If the test device is stored at 2 to 8 °C, ensure that the test device is stored at room temperature before opening.
+The test device is stable through the expiration date printed on the test device.
 Do not freeze the device or expose the device to temperatures above 30 °C repeatedly.
+Recent analysis highly recommends you check your Dengue Positive Report for high concentration and blood pressure.

 Process Of The Test: